The Cosmic Owl: Twin Active Collisional Ring Galaxies with Starburst Merging Front at $z=1.14$: Analyses and Results

 \subsection{Twin Collisional Ring Galaxies}

 The JWST imaging reveals that the target, dubbed the Cosmic Owl, exhibits rare twin ring structures.
 Fig.~\ref{fig:cover} presents a pseudo-color composite of the Cosmic Owl using all JWST NIRCam wide-band filters, with individual band stamps shown in the lower panels.
 The image vividly displays two symmetric ring structures, each associated with one of the merging galaxies.
 The compact core of each galaxy forms an ``eye'' of the owl, while a central region of intense star formation, enhanced by younger stellar populations and nebular emission, appears in blue, resembling a ``beak'' between them.
 These components are hereafter referred to as the NW eye, SE eye, and beak (see Fig.~\ref{fig:cover}).
 Each ring has a diameter of approximately 1\arcsec, corresponding to about 8 kpc at $z=1.14$, comparable to the separation between the NW and SE eyes.
 We note that neither of the two rings is empty, indicating that both rings feature a bluer outer ring and older inner stellar components.
+We identify this system as twin collisional ring galaxies based on the criteria established by \citet{Appleton1996FCPh...16..111A}.
+Collisional ring galaxies are characterized by a sharp, well-defined ring of young, blue stars surrounding a nucleus or offset bulge, often accompanied by radial ``spokes'' connecting the inner and outer regions.
+These structures form when a companion galaxy passes through the disk of a target galaxy, triggering a radially propagating density wave.
+The morphology of the Cosmic Owl perfectly matches this definition, specifically resembling the `RN' (Ring with Nucleus) subclass, where the nucleus remains prominent.
+The symmetric nature of the rings suggests a rare, nearly head-on collision between two massive galaxies.